ACME-Climate/acme_processflow/source/configuration.rst

 simulations
 -----------

 This section is used for configuring each case.
-As many cases can be placed here as the user would like.
+As many cases can be placed here as the user would like (one or more).
 The cases can be very different from each other, use different naming conventions (see data_types), and have their data stored in different file structures.
-The one thing they must all share in common is the start_year and end_year.
+The one thing they must all share in common is the start_year and end_year attributes.

     * start_year (int): the first year of data to be used.
     * end_year (int): the last year of data.